Hike, Kayak and Wild Camp the Norwegian Fjords in a Weekend

 Kayaking

-Grab breakfast at your hostel and then head to the put-in point at Gudvangen.
-When you arrive, your guide will get you set up with your wetsuit, kayaking boots, dry bag and waterproof camera/phone box and all of your paddle gear.
-You'll have a safety briefing and an introduction to sea kayaking before heading out for your first days unforgettable kayaking down the beautiful Nærøyfjord.
-You'll stop off along the way for breaks and to admire the scenery before arriving at the campsite in late afternoon.
-Enjoy a well-deserved break and the stunning scenery before tucking into a hot dinner and make merry around the campfire.
+Grab breakfast at your hostel before hopping in the van to head to the put-in point at Gudvangen.
+When you arrive, your guide will get you set up with your wetsuit, kayaking boots, dry bag, waterproof camera/phone box and all of your kayaking gear.
+You'll have a safety briefing and an introduction to sea kayaking before heading out for your first day of unforgettable paddling down the beautiful Nærøyfjord.
+You'll stop off along the way for breaks and to admire the scenery, before arriving at the campsite by late afternoon.
+Kick back and enjoy the stunning scenery before tucking into a hot dinner and making merry around the campfire.
 If you're feeling up to it, there is the option of going for a short walk to get a better view of the fjord from above.

 Day 3